hziv/ProjectWorkflow/README.md

     $ conda activate C:\Users\UserName\...\MyProject\myenv
     $ conda install python=3.7.3 jupyter numpy pandas scipy matplotlib

-Check that packages have been installed:
+Check that packages have been installed (view list of all packages installed in your environment):

     $ conda list